 Alternatively, you can also create/modify it at any time using.
 Do not configure the same location as TMPDIR for two different PetaLinux projects as it can cause build errors.

 lsfrom /home/user to see the created project(s).
 For more details on the structure of a PetaLinux project, see PetaLinux Project Structure.

-To create a project using XRT, click https://xilinx.github.io/XRT/master/html/yocto.html#create-petalinux-project-with-xrt
+To create a project that includes support for XRT, click https://xilinx.github.io/XRT/master/html/yocto.html#create-petalinux-project-with-xrt